 3. INTENDED USE

-The Work Track devoted a significant amount of time to discussing terms that have multiple meanings, for example a word that matches the name of a place or multiple places and also has a generic, dictionary meaning and/or an association with a brand.
 Work Track members discussed whether the intended use of the string should be taken into consideration in the treatment of the application.
 Intended use was discussed in the context of city names and also in the context of potential geographic terms that were not included in the 2012 Applicant Guidebook.

+The Work Track devoted a significant amount of time to discussing terms that have multiple meanings, for example a word that matches the name of a place or multiple places and also has a generic, dictionary meaning and/or an association with a brand.

 Some Work Track members provided examples of strings that could have geographic meaning associated with one or more places as well as brand and/or generic meaning: